Ritusani/Ford-GoBike-Analysis/README.md

 I created some visualizations in tableau and created a story.
 I have published the workbook on Tableau public forum (the link above will take you there).
 I have also uploaded the workbook in the github files, its called as "Fordgobike_Analysis.twb".

+Also, I would like to share with you an analysis that I have done before on a similar data set.
+This dataset was also a bike rental data set with a few different data points.
+I have also applied machine learning algorithm to predict the demand of bike rentals.
+I hope you find it interesting.
+You can check out the [project here](https://databricks-prod-cloudfront.cloud.databricks.com/public/4027ec902e239c93eaaa8714f173bcfc/8181352227773554/2637382646426183/8924879640601769/latest.html).

+Now coming to the dataset that I was given for this exercise.
 First and foremost step of data analysis is to look at the data.
-I downloaded the file and tried to look at the fields and see what kind of data I have been given.
-The dataset is called as "2017-fordgobike-tripdata" has following fields:
+I downloaded the file and tried to look at the fields and see what kind of data I have been given in excel format itself.
+I made a few transformations in formats here and there to understand the data.
+I used some filters and sorting to find unique values and to understand the purpose of fields like "bike_ID".
+I have uploaded a little transformed data set on git hub because I used the same in my python notebook.

+The dataset is called as "2017-fordgobike-tripdata" has in total of 16 fields, shown as follows:

 1. Trip Duration (seconds)<br>

 2. Start Time and Date<br>

-End Time and Date
+3. End Time and Date<br>

-Start Station ID
+4. Start Station ID<br>

-Start Station Name
+5. Start Station Name<br>

-Start Station Latitude
+6. Start Station Latitude<br>

-Start Station Longitude
+7. Start Station Longitude<br>

-End Station ID
+8. End Station ID<br>

-End Station Name
+9. End Station Name<br>

-End Station Latitude
+10. End Station Latitude<br>

-End Station Longitude
+12. End Station Longitude<br>

-Bike ID
+13. Bike ID<br>

-User Type (Subscriber or Customer – “Subscriber” = Member or “Customer” = Casual)
+14. User Type (Subscriber or Customer – “Subscriber” = Member or “Customer” = Casual)<br>

-Member Year of Birth
+15. Member Year of Birth<br>

-Member Gender
+16. Member Gender<br>

 The next step is to reasearch a bit on bike-share and understand what bike share business is about and how it works.
 Ford go bike is a company that provides on-demand bike rentals for customers in the bay area, that through San Francisco and San Jose.
 Users can unlock bikes from a variety of stations throughout each city, and return them to any station within the listed cities, thus making it a good option for one-way trips.
 People use bike share to commute to work or school, run errands, get to appointments or social engagements and more.
 It's a fun, convenient and affordable way to get around.